asialee/CustomURLCache/README.md

       if you wanna restore all the cache in the subDirectory you set, then do noting, but if you want to delete all the caches , call this function:[_mCache removeCustomRequestDictionary ];
       And maybe you want to store the full path where you download all the page resources to a dictionary, call this:[_mCache subDirectoryFullPath].
 It will return the full path.

-3. Now suppose you enter this webController again, you fill find this page will be loaded in a minute.
+3.Now suppose you enter this webController again, you fill find this page will be loaded in a minute.

 Using CustomURLCache is just this easy, hope you enjoy it!